Skip to content

 Awkwafina is as we saw on Girl Code, and have gotten a glimpse of in Milch’s next production, Ocean’s 8.
 Shipp, as increasingly seen, is the party girl who can break the perception and have a deep conversation with someone.
 If they allow her to or engage her.
 But then there is Hale and Prescott.

-Now, I should note Hale doesn’t play her usual good girl with bad taste persona.
-She is a bit more high strong, vulgar, sexual, and as much as she may increasingly be playing “adult” characters, this role seemed like an actual adult.
-Not just Hale playing someone over 18 who has the personality of how women were expected to be in a bygone era.
+Now, I should note that Hale doesn’t play her usual good girl with bad taste persona.
+She is a bit more strong, vulgar, and sexual, and as much as she may increasingly be playing “adult” characters, this role seemed like an actual adult—not just Hale playing someone over 18 who has the personality of how women were expected to be in a bygone era.
 Plus, probably for the first time, I felt like she could act.

-Which I don’t mean in an insulting kind of way.
+Which I don’t mean in an insulting way.
 What I mean is, that she could be more than the cute love interest or someone kind of naive.
-Thanks to Prescott, who brings about some old Skins and Finding Carter vibes, Hale gets challenged and exhibits she is a better actress than usually seen or given credit for.
-And focusing specifically on Prescott, while, admittedly, her role mostly acts as a catalyst to Lily’s issues, as with the rest of the ladies, there is something about her character that makes you so badly wish this was a series and not just an hour and a half movie.
+Thanks to Prescott, who brings about some old Skins and Finding Carter vibes, Hale gets challenged and exhibits that she is a better actress than usually seen or given credit for.
+And focusing specifically on Prescott, while, admittedly, her role primarily acts as a catalyst to Lily’s issues, as with the rest of the ladies, there is something about her character that makes you so badly wish this were a series and not just an hour and a half movie.

 The Writing